rails/rails/guides/source/rails_on_rack.md

 ### Rails Application's Rack Object

-<tt>ApplicationName::Application</tt> is the primary Rack application object of a Rails application.
+`ApplicationName::Application` is the primary Rack application object of a Rails application.
 Any Rack compliant web server should be using +ApplicationName::Application+ object to serve a Rails application.

 ### +rails server+

-<tt>rails server</tt> does the basic job of creating a +Rack::Server+ object and starting the webserver.
+`rails server` does the basic job of creating a +Rack::Server+ object and starting the webserver.

 Here's how +rails server+ creates an instance of +Rack::Server+